 In addition, adaptable employees are more resilient in the face of change.
 They navigate change more effectively and are better able to cope with stress and uncertainty.

-Empathy, the ability to understand and share the feelings of others, is a key component of emotional intelligence.
+Empathy, the ability to understand and share the feelings of others, is closely related to emotional intelligence.
 Employees who are empathetic are able to connect with their colleagues on a deeper level, leading to better communication and more effective collaboration.

 Empathetic individuals are often seen as strong leaders because they have an innate understanding of how their team members feel and think.
 They can use this knowledge to motivate and inspire their coworkers while also providing support when needed.

-Self-motivation is a key characteristic of individuals with high emotional intelligence in the workplace.
+Self-motivation is another key aspect of an individual's behavior at work which is closely related to high emotional intelligence.
 Because individuals with high EI have a better understanding of how their emotions impact their behavior, they are better able to manage and use them to their own benefit.
 Such individuals appear more able to stay on track to meet goals and bounce back from failure.

 Stronger emotion-related abilities equip these employees to handle potential derailers.
 They know how to stay focused on tasks despite distractions, setbacks, or roadblocks.
 This reflects a certain level of emotional maturity as it involves controlling one's impulses and staying positive even when faced with challenges.